How do I even begin to explain the significance of this race?

 As I descended toward Central Park South I really pushed it.
 I’ve given a lot during a race before, but never at the end of a marathon, so this was new pain territory.
 I was on overdrive and passing runners left and right, I wanted this sub3, it was attainable, and I wasn’t going to let it slip away.
 I kept looking at my watch and as I crested 59th Street and turned into Central Park.
 I had just over 2 minutes to get to the Finish Line.
 I think the clock said 2:57:55… not a great time.

 With the flags of every international runner surrounding me, pushing me on, inspiring me, I ran so hard.
+I mean, I turned on some kind of fire that I had never tapped into before.
+I was totally having an out of body experience too, if that makes any sense.
 My legs were in such pain but my head and heart were fine and I had an amazing amount of energy.
 As I turned the bend coming in towards Tavern on the Green I couldn’t make out the clock time.
 I was confused but didn’t care, I pushed harder and harder and as I neared the Finish and the clock read 2:59:16… I had done it, sub3 in NYC.
 My final mile’s pace was a 6:15 and I was holding back tears.
 I laughed, “Ha!
 Yes!” as I kind of looked through everything happening around me and into some blurred reality.